Above the line

 Combined use table

 Table of the demand for products by each industry group or sector, whether from domestic production or imports, estimated at purchasers’ prices.
 It displays the inputs used by each industry to produce their total output and separates out intermediate purchases of goods and services.
-The table shows which industries use which products.
-Columns represent the purchasing industries; rows represent the products purchased.
+The table shows which industries use which products: columns represent the purchasing industries; rows represent the products purchased.

 This is an unsecured promissory note for a specific amount, maturing on a specific date.
-The commercial paper market allows companies to issue short-term debt directly to financial institutions, who then market this paper to investors or use it for their own investment purposes.
+The commercial paper market allows companies to issue short-term debt directly to financial institutions, which then market this paper to investors or use it for their own investment purposes.

 Compensation of employees

 Total remuneration payable to employees in cash or in kind.
 Includes the value of social contributions payable by the employer.